WizardRara/FirstProgram/README.md

 # FirstProgram
-It`s MyFirstProgram
+It is MyFirstProgram
-I`m learning java for 3 weeks
+I am learning java for 3 weeks